patrickbucher/daily-frontend-grind-q4-2024/2-typescript/05-using-the-typescript-compiler.md

-# Using the TypeScript compiler
+# Using the TypeScript Compiler

 To demonstrate the usage of the TypeScript compiler, a new project called `tools` shall be created: